-That means muscle recovery needs to be a fundamental part of any well-rounded fitness routine.
-And exactly why we include two active recovery or rest days per week in our free home workout plans.
+Exercise and intense workouts put our muscles, connective tissues, joints and ligaments under stress and strain.
+Muscle recovery needs to be a fundamental part of any well-rounded fitness routine.
+That’s why I typically include two active recovery or rest days per week in my free home workout plans.

 Active recovery is any kind of low-impact movement that increases blood flow through your muscles.
 The goal is to push lactic acid (which causes muscle soreness) through your muscles after intense exercise.
 I recommend an active rest day (or an active recovery workout) at least 1-2 times a week.
 If you’re new to fitness, pregnant or postpartum, you may want to incorporate at least 2-3 active recovery workouts a week.

-Recovery yoga is a yoga practice intended to help sore muscles.
-Yoga classes can help Delayed Onset Muscle Soreness (DOMS) or the reason you may feel fine during your workout, and then struggle to walk down stairs 24-to-48 hours later.
+Recovery yoga is intended to help sore muscles.
+Yoga classes can help delayed onset muscle soreness (DOMS) or the reason you feel sore 24-to-48 hours after a tough workout.
 Use this slow yoga flow to recover from intense training or high intensity exercise.
 Think of it as yoga for athletes to increase muscle recovery.

-During active recovery sessions or yoga classes, you should focus on: increasing joint mobility, improving cardiovascular fitness, preparing the body for the next day’s training, enhancing mental health, and relieving stress or anxiety.
-Practicing yoga also promotes blood flow to help release sore muscles and increase flexibility and can reduce stress and inflammation.
+During active recovery sessions, focus on increasing joint mobility, improving cardiovascular fitness, preparing the body for the next day’s training, and relieving stress or anxiety.
+Yoga also promotes blood flow to help release sore muscles and increase flexibility.

 The perfect 10-minute active recovery workout at home.
 Stretch every muscle group in your body with an emphasis on the low back, hips and shoulders.

-Active recovery days not only improve exercise performance in the short term (by giving you better range of motion), but passive recovery days and yoga classes help you stay injury-free so you can achieve your long-term fitness goals too.
+Active recovery days improve exercise performance in the short term by giving you better range of motion.
+Passive recovery days also help you stay injury-free so you can achieve your long-term fitness goals, too.

 No equipment, just your bodyweight and yoga mat.